temporalio/documentation/docs/content/what-is-a-temporal-cluster.md

 <CenteredImage
 imagePath="/diagrams/temporal-database.svg"
-imageSize="50"
+imageSize="75"
-title="Database database storage use cases"
+title="Persistence"
 />

 Cassandra, MySQL, and PostgreSQL schemas are supported and thus can be used as the Server's database.

 The database stores the following types of data:

-- **Tasks**: Tasks to be dispatched.
+- Tasks: Tasks to be dispatched.
-- **State of Workflow Executions**:
+- State of Workflow Executions:
-  - **Execution table**: A capture of the mutable state of Workflow Executions.
+  - Execution table: A capture of the mutable state of Workflow Executions.
-  - **History table**: An append only log of Workflow Execution History Events.
+  - History table: An append only log of Workflow Execution History Events.
-- **Namespace metadata**: Metadata of each Namespace in the Cluster.
+- Namespace metadata: Metadata of each Namespace in the Cluster.
-- **Visibility data**: Enables operations like "show all running Workflow Executions".
+- Visibility data: Enables operations like "show all running Workflow Executions".
   For production environments, we recommend using ElasticSearch.

 <RelatedReadList